 Vision problems associated with brain injuries can be disabling and increase dependency as well as risk of secondary injury unless treated.

 Treatment can involve special therapeutic lenses (worn similar to glasses) or may involve a more in-depth program.
 Neuro-Optometric Rehabilitative Therapy is a non-invasive process for the rehabilitation of vision, visual information processing, visual-motor disorders, and integration of vision with the other senses.
 With individualized programs working one-on-one with a vision therapist, you can learn how to regain control of your vision and get on the path to getting your life back.

-If you or a loved one has had a head injury, please give or office a call.
+If you or a loved one has had a head injury, please give our Greenville SC eye care clinic a call.

 Copyright 2017 © Bristol Communications – Toni Bristol , Vision Therapy Practice Management Consultant